fbpx

 Highlights

-• The giant desert inscriptions of the Nazca Lines are one of Peru's great unsolved mysteries.
-See them up close on foot or treat yourself to a bird's eye view on an unforgettable scenic flight.
+• See the giant desert inscriptions of the Nazca Lines – one of Peru's greatest mysteries – up close on foot or treat yourself to a bird's eye view on a scenic flight.

 • Wake early and observe Andean condors taking to the sky during their morning routine as the sun rises in the spectacular Colca Canyon.